minio/docs/source/includes/container/quickstart.rst

          chmod +x mc
          sudo mv mc /usr/local/bin/mc

-      Use :mc-cmd:`mc alias set` to create a new alias associated to your local deployment.
+      Use :mc:`mc alias set` to create a new alias associated to your local deployment.
-      You can run :mc-cmd:`mc` commands against this alias:
+      You can run :mc:`mc` commands against this alias:

       .. code-block:: shell
          :class: copyable